traitecoevo/dockertest/README.md

 * **Packages:** Build a docker container that contains all your package dependencies, and use this to test installation, tests and `R CMD check` within, independent of your system.
 This gives the isolated environment of [travis](https://travis-ci.org) with a much faster cycle time (no installation time, potentially no slower than running the tests in the package directory).
 * **Projects**:
-  -**start:** Build images that contain all the dependencies of a project to run in a container-supporting cloud environment
-* -**end:** Build images that contain a project in its completely run state.
+  - **start:** Build images that contain all the dependencies of a project to run in a container-supporting cloud environment sta- **end:** Build images that contain a project in its completely run state.

 Below documentation is listed for *packages*, then for *projects*.
 Below that is the general configuration options that apply across all types.